DreamHost vs SiteGround WordPress Hosting Comparison – Is It Worth Paying Extra?

 Load Handling Test Results Summary

-These results suggest that your website should be able to handle up to 200 multiple visitors accessing it at the same time without much, if any, reduction in load times.
+These results suggest your website should be able to handle up to 200 multiple visitors accessing it at the same time without much, if any, reduction in load times.
 However, that does depend on the type of site you build and what your visitors are doing during their visit.

 The fact that SiteGround have now incorporated the Google Cloud platform into their hosting infrastructure could explain why they can handle so many simultaneous visitors.